AnnoyingKidd/AnnoyingKidd/README.md

 # ★ I will ONLY follow selected ppl I think very highly of or close friends so yeah I don't fb.
 I do check the profiles of every single one of my followrs here tho, I send gimmicks and sign atas sometimes 👍

+THANKS TO EVERYONE THAT I SEE MAKING MEMORY LANE SKINS <333 I'M SO HAPPY YOU ALL ENJOY MY GAME

 ★ I'm always available I'm on online classes dm wheneverrr

 ───────────────────────────────────────────────────────────────────────